Heart of England, Cumbria

 The Ironbridge Gorge, The Potteries, The Forest of Dean.
 Canals & railways.
 Birmingham's Jewellery Quarter.

 In particular the hilly and mountainous areas of the region - the moors, hills and dales of the Peak District National Park eg Dovedale or Chatsworth park.

 |Churches & Cathedrals||

 The Heart of England is blessed with many magnificent religious buildings.
 From great churches like Gloucester Cathedral and Tewkesbury Abbey to hidden gems such as the carvings at Kilpeck or the fantastic frescos at Kempsey.
 As well as explaining their architecture and stained glass, I enjoy telling the stories of those who built and worshipped in them.

 William Shakespeare, JRR Tolkien, Jane Austen or Laurie Lee.

 |History & Prehistory||

-A historian by training I enjoy exploring all aspects of the region's history.
-From the prehistoric Rollright Stones, the Romans in Gloucestershire, the Wars of The Roses, Gunpowder Plot, Civil War, Industrial Revolution to Coventry's Blitz.
+A historian by training I enjoy exploring all aspects of history and heritage.
+From the prehistoric Rollright Stones in Gloucestershire or Castlerigg in the Lake District.
+Hadrian's Wall or the Romans in Gloucestershire.
+The Wars of The Roses, the Border Reivers, Gunpowder Plot, Civil War, Industrial Revolution to Coventry's Blitz.

 |Sports & Pastimes||